 Reminder: Any changes made to PQs must be sent to Human

 Resources (HR) to update college records and to assess if a full

 PQ review by the committee is warranted.

 Job Facts are usually obtained by descriptions provided through the completion of Position Questionnaires (PQ) and, at times, by direct interviews with Employees and Supervisors.
 The PQ is the source document utilized to re-evaluate a position.
-Two PQ committees Exempt and Non-Exempt have been appointed to review PQs submitted for re-evaluation.
+Two PQ committees Exempt and Non-Exempt have been appointed by the relevant President Cabinet's member to review PQs submitted for re-evaluation.
 These peer advisory committees are made up of employees representing a cross section of the relevant College community.

 The PQ review process is to be used for evaluating newly created positions, recently vacated positions and positions that evolve over time as an employee's responsibilities change to meet departmental needs.

 The PQ review committees normally meet the second Tuesday of the month for Exempt/AP positions and the second Wednesday of the month for Non-Exempt/SS positions.
 Please submit PQ change requests to Human Resources at least one week prior to a scheduled meeting (PDF).

 Human Resources (HR) recommends Employees and Supervisors review an employee's PQ during the Performance Review Process.
 It is a supervisor's responsibility to go through this process for new positions and recently vacated positions if changes in the position have occurred.
 Information on Hiring Guidelines can be found at: http://wwww.skidmore.edu/hr/policies/hiring-guidelines.php